Importance of Secure Cloud Backup Solution for Remote Users

 Best Practices for Cloud Backup

 When you use the 3-2-1 backup rule, cloud storage inevitably becomes a part of your backup strategy.
-As per this rule, you make three copies of your data, store two copies on different media (e.g: hard drive and local storage appliance) and store one copy off-site in the form of cloud backup.
+As per this rule, you make three copies of your data, store two copies on different media (e.g., hard drive and local storage appliance), and store one copy off-site in the form of cloud backup.
 You may also expand this rule by storing multiple copies of your data in different cloud locations.

 Apart from the data storage rule, the following best practices could guide you with your backup planning:

-• Know your recovery objectives: In case of data failure, you need to know how quickly you can recover before your losses become irrecoverable (Recovery Time Objective) and how much data can you afford to lose from your last backup time (Recovery Point Objective).
+• Know your recovery objectives: In case of data failure, you need to know how quickly you can recover before your losses become irrecoverable (Recovery Time Objective) and how much data you can afford to lose from your last backup time (Recovery Point Objective).
 This helps you come up with a solid plan that ensures business continuity and disaster recovery.

 • Prioritize your data: Businesses store all kinds of data every day.
 But which data is critical to your business recovery?
 Your backup plan should prioritize that first and then proceed with other data.
 A good cloud backup plan should outline different strategies for different kinds of data.